Ferndale Park Loop

 Quality of track

-2.7km of this walk follows a formed track, with some branches and other obstacles and another 2.5km follows a clear and well formed track or trail.
-The remaining (1.7km) follows a smooth and hardened path.
+Around 1.4km of this walk follows a formed track, with some branches and other obstacles, whilst the remaining 1.2km follows a smooth and hardened path.

 Signs